reactjs/react.dev/beta/src/pages/apis/react-dom/attributes/attributes.md

 React implements a browser-independent DOM system for performance and cross-browser compatibility.

-The ReactDOM attributes work diffrently from HTML DOM attributes.
+The ReactDOM attributes work differently from HTML DOM attributes.
 In React, all DOM properties and attributes (including event handlers) should be camelCased.

 </Intro>